daviskauffmann/undermountain/README.md

 ## Getting Started

-I am on Windows using MinGW64, so that is the only development platform supported at this time.
+Download and install libtcod.
+I am on Windows using MinGW64, so that is the only development platform supported for building libtcod at this time.
+If the following commands don't work, you can go into `/deps/libtcod` and build it yourself for your platform.
+The Makefile paths will then most likely need to be updated in order to properly link the library and copy the dll to `/bin`.

-Install third party libraries.

 ```sh
 git submodule update --init